Spring Festival in a village under lockdown

 My parents decide to cancel their plan of going to the temple fair.
 Fortunately, we can still travel within the village, and can kill time by visiting the neighbors.

 Perhaps this is the greatest spiritual comfort that village folk derive from the Spring Festival.
-On this day, the souls of deceased and their living descendants coexist in the same space, and celebrate the new year together.
+On this day, the souls of deceased and their living descendants can coexist, and celebrate the new year together.

 Also on this day, the National Health Commission announces 1,975 confirmed cases of coronavirus, including 324 severe cases, and 56 deaths.